 B. A credit union may exercise all incidental powers that are convenient, suitable or necessary to enable it to promote or carry out its purposes.

-C. A credit union shall not delegate the management of a credit union or the exercise of any power set forth in this section to any person who is not an officer, director or employee of the credit union without the prior written approval of the superintendent.
-The superintendent may examine the books, records and business affairs of any person or entity to whom the credit union proposes to delegate any such authority.
+C. A credit union shall not delegate the management of a credit union or the exercise of any power set forth in this section to any person who is not an officer, director or employee of the credit union without the prior written approval of the deputy director.
+The deputy director may examine the books, records and business affairs of any person or entity to whom the credit union proposes to delegate any such authority.